Our Intent for Phonics:

 Summary: How we teach Phonics and Early Reading in Reception and Year 1

 At Cawston Grange Primary School, we teach Phonics every single day for 20-25 minutes using the Little Wandle: Letters and Sounds Revised scheme.
-The children in Reception and Year 1 are currently streamed into 9 Phonics groups based on their phonic knowledge and ability with some pupils in Year 2 also receiving daily phonics lessons if needed.
+Some pupils in Reception and Year 1 work in smaller groups matched to their phonic knowledge, with some pupils in Year 2 also receiving daily phonics lessons if needed.
 All members of staff are trained in the ‘Little Wandle Way’ of teaching to ensure consistency across the school.

-Throughout daily lessons, staff will carry out formative assessments and feedback to class teachers so that any pupils that are finding it difficult can receive extra support.
-Teachers also carry out summative assessments with every pupil every half term to evaluate their progress and to ascertain any ‘gaps’ in their knowledge; they then use these assessments to adjust the phonics groups and planning accordingly.
+Throughout daily lessons, staff will carry out formative assessments so that any pupils who are finding it difficult can receive extra support.
+Teachers also carry out summative assessments with every pupil every half term to evaluate their progress and to ascertain any ‘gaps’ in their knowledge; they then use these assessments to adapt their lessons to support all children in Phonics.
 Teachers plan daily ‘Keep-up’ interventions in both Reception and Year 1 for pupils that need additional support, and these are adapted all the time to suit the needs of the pupils.

 The children are then allocated the same reading book as an e-book to read to their families at home each week, alongside ‘Shared Readers’ and Library books that are to be read with their families too.
 Families and teachers can communicate progress through the children’s Reading Logs, and teachers ensure that families are aware of any extra support that children might be receiving at school.